The Campaign has a simple, clear-cut and universally-accessible starting point for its definition of Real Bread: no additives.

 Consuming the ascorbic acid that can be used in baking does not provide the beneficial effects of vitamin C found in, say, an orange as it is:

-* Like many processing aids and other food additives, is it not destroyed (as industrial bakers sometimes like to claim about such things) in the sense that its residues remain in the loaf.
+* Like many processing aids and other food additives, is it not 'destroyed' (as industrial loaf fabricators sometimes like to claim about such things) in the sense that its residues (and by-products) remain in the loaf.

-All bakers using The Real Bread Loaf Mark have signed an agreement that they will only use it for loaves baked without the use of any artificial additives or processing aids.
+All bakers using The Real Bread Loaf Mark have signed an agreement that they will only use it for loaves baked without the use of any so-called processing aids or other addtives.

-By law, any mill that has added ascorbic acid (E300) to its flour or baking mixes has to declare so on the label – you will find it on the ingredients, perhaps alongside other unnecessary extras, such as added enzymes…
+By law, any mill that has added ascorbic acid (E300) to its flour or baking mixes has to declare so on the label, so you will see it on the ingredients list.

-The same applies to wrapped loaves and other pre-packed baked goods – though if deemed by the producer to be ‘processing aids’ the added enzymes would not have to appear on a loaf wrapper.
+The same applies to wrapped loaves and other pre-packed baked goods – though if deemed by the producer to be ‘processing aids’ some addtives would not have to appear on a loaf wrapper.

-At present, bakers and retailers do not have to provide ingredients lists for unwrapped loaves.
+At present, bakers and retailers do not have to provide ingredients lists for food that is sold loose/unpackaged.
 As noted in our call for an Honest Crust Act, we demand a change in law to require that they do and in the meantime urge all bakers to do so voluntarily.

 Of course, we also urge all bakers and millers currently using ascorbic acid to stop doing so!

-Industrial bakers categorise ascorbic acid as a flour ‘improver’ or dough conditioner.
+Industrial loaf fabricators categorise ascorbic acid as a flour ‘improver’ or dough conditioner.
 In the presence of oxygen, ascorbic acid becomes an oxidising agent and the ‘improvements’ to which it contributes include:

 ‘The net result of AA is to improve the ability of dough to retain gas (as seen by increased oven spring) and to yield bread with a finer (smaller average cell size) crumb cell structure.
 These changes also result in bread crumb that is softer to the touch yet has the resiliency to recover much of its original shape after compression.
 This helps to convey the impression of proved freshness to the consumer.’
 Baking Problems Solved, p 55, S. Cauvain & L. Young, Woodhead Publishing (2001)